Welcome to today's edition of the Rush 24-7 podcast.

 All right, play it.

-Do not unto others what you would not have them do unto your troops, your CIA agents, your people in the field.
+This is a time when the golden rule really should be in effect: do not unto others what you would not have them do unto your troops, your CIA agents, your people in the field.

 What kind of Monte Cristo are you smoking?

-You know, I don't know.
+Judo, I don't know.

-It's a white brown one.
+It's a light brown one.

-Okay, well, so all right.
+Okay, well, so, all right.

 Okay.